Howard Krongard

-Howard J. "Cookie" Krongard (born December 12, 1940), is an American attorney and former government official who served as Inspector General of the Department of State during the George W. Bush Administration.
+Howard J. "Cookie" Krongard (December 12, 1940 – May 3, 2023) was an American attorney and government official who served as Inspector General of the Department of State during the George W. Bush administration.
 After being accused of averting probes into contracting fraud in Iraq and a possible conflict of interest regarding investigations into Blackwater Worldwide, Krongard left his post on January 15, 2008, and was not eligible for retirement.

 Early life

-Krongard was raised in Baltimore, Maryland.
-He is the brother of former CIA Executive Director A. B. Krongard.
+Krongard was raised in Baltimore, Maryland in a Jewish family.
+He was the brother of former CIA Executive Director A. B. Krongard.
 He graduated in 1961 with a degree in history from Princeton University, and was a First Team All-American goaltender in lacrosse, which earned him a place in the National Lacrosse Hall of Fame.
 He graduated from Harvard Law School in 1964, then did postgraduate work at the Trinity Hall, Cambridge from 1964 to 1965.

 Career

 From 1989 to 1996, Krongard was a lawyer with Deloitte & Touche and its predecessor firm, Deloitte Haskins & Sells.
 From 1996 to 2005, Krongard was a lawyer with Freshfields Bruckhaus Deringer.